CSCI-109A-FRP/CSCI-109A-FRP.github.io/00_index.md

 </p>

 <br />
-<p>Above a preview of our predictions for 2018 congress elections</p>

 <p>We want to predict the probability for each party to win the 2018 congressional elections and select the one with the highest probability as the winner.</p>

+<p>Above see the map with a preview of our predictions for the 2018 congressional elections</p>

 # Problem Statement